sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 ## What we've covered
 Duration: 5

-In this QuickStart will built functioning examples of Sigma embeds that use Actions and Events to exchange messages using HTML and Javascript.
+In this QuickStart will built functioning examples of Sigma embeds that use Actions and Events to exchange messages using HTML and JavaScript.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**